Are You Ready to Vote?

 Last Day to Request an Absentee Ballot: October 29th

 Same Day Voter Registration at the Proper Polling Place on Election Day (7am-8pm): November 3rd

 An eligible voter may register at the polls on Election Day.
 An eligible voter must provide a Proof of Residence document when registering to vote as required by Wisconsin Law.

 MSOE Voter ID Card

 Students can also vote using a special MSOE Voter ID.
-Students can apply for their MSOE Voter ID Card in Student Life, located on the 3rd floor of the Campus Center CC377.
+Students can apply for their MSOE Voter ID Card at the Campus Life Office, located on the 3rd floor of the Campus Center CC360.
 Please note this process will take up to 48 hours to complete.